wjk-g/LimeControl2/README.md

 #### 2. LimeSurvey Configuration:
 - Navigate to `Survey participants` → `Manage attributes` within LimeSurvey.
-- Add two columns:
+- Add two additional columns (use the `Add fields` option in the `Manage attributes` view):
   - For caller's notes using the app.
   - Datestamps for each note.
-Use the `Add fields` option in the `Manage attributes` view.
 - Make sure that the data set includes the phone numbers of the respondents.
 Duh.
 - Enable settings to capture the time taken for survey completion and to timestamp responses.
 - Ensure answers remain non-anonymous.